iizsandu/Object-Detection/README.md

 ## Lets get started !

 Step 1 : Open Pycharm and create a new project with a new virtual environment.
-(For your convinience, do this in a seperate folder)
+(For your convinience, do this in a seperate folder). <br>
-Step 2 : Download the two file provided in the repo, **requirements.txt** and **webcam.py** in the folder.
+Step 2 : Download the two file provided in the repo, **requirements.txt** and **webcam.py** in the folder. <br>
+Step 3 : Install the required modules and libraries as mentioned in the requirements.txt file.
+(You might see an option saying "install requirements.txt" just above the code block, Or you can simply type "pip install -r requirements.txt" in the terminal <br>
-Step 3 :
+Step 4 : Run Webcam.py file

+Please go through the webcam python file for a better understanding